-For dining with a difference experience the Colonial Tramcar Restaurant, this is the world's only working tramcar restaurant, the food is authentic Australia and your guaranteed a fun evening!
+For dining with a different experience, the Colonial Tramcar Restaurant is the world's only working tramcar restaurant, the food is authentic Australia and you are guaranteed a fun evening!

 For shopping head down to Bridge Road home to some of Australia's best fashion designers at bargain prices!